This is part one in a three-part series:

 This is easily achieved with django-cors-headers and the following settings:

-I recommend django-cors-headers rather than a custom middleware because it provides a nice abstraction with many options and it reduces the risk of making mistakes.
+I recommend django-cors-headers over a custom middleware because it provides a nice abstraction with many options and it reduces the risk of making mistakes.

-CSRF works identically with any web app model.
-It shouldn’t be a factor in the decision we’re discussing here.
+CSRF behaves identically in any of the models discussed here.
+It shouldn’t be a factor in the decision to pick a model.
 It’s an issue that needs solving, though.

 Cookies set on a domain are automatically sent with every HTTP(S) request to that domain.
 This is known as ambient authority.
 It makes cookie-based authentication very convenient: you don’t need to do anything special on the client side.